EXPLORING JAPANESE CULTURE (in Suginami Tokyo)

 • no-smoking

-Koenji Vintage Street / Dai Dai (women's vintage clothing)
+Koenji Vintage Street / Dai Dai (women's vintage clothing, closed Feb.
+2024)

 Let’s bring it back to the 80's (or older, if you like)!
 If you love experimenting with fashion, you will have so much fun in Koenji.
 Full of various vintage styles stores to explores and I absolutely love their one-of-a-kind style!
 Speaking of one-of-a-kind, Dai Dai, is such an amazing shop where you can basically dress in country fashion and look like Raggedy Ann come to life!
 The shop has such a cute vintage vibe you'll just love shopping here.
 I always do.